mastersign/pyspacenav/doc/spacenav_on_debian.md

 	unzip spacenav-code-177-trunk.zip
 	ln -s spacenav-code-177-trunk/spacenavd spacenavd
 	ln -s spacenav-code-177-trunk/libspnav libspnav

-Hint: Has currently a bug which prevents the spacenavd connecting with the device.

 ## Compile and install driver and library
 ### SpaceNav Driver